jbloomlab/seqneut-pipeline/README.md

 Designed to make sure each viral barcode adequately represented to get good estimates.

 ##### min_dilutions_per_serum_replicate
-Require at least this many differet dilutions for each serum-replicate on a plate.
+Require at least this many different dilutions for each serum-replicate on a plate.
 Designed to make sure we have enough dilutions to actually fit a curve.

+##### max_frac_infectivity
+Require all fraction infectivity values to be <= this number.
+They should really all be <= one, but sometimes they will be larger due to noise but it's a bad sign if they get too large.

 #### barcodes_to_drop
 If there are barcodes that are failing some of the QC above, you can specify them here and they will be excluded.